Prodigy Finance - August 16, 2019

 If you’re considering an international MBA, you’ve got a lot of choices to make before you step foot on campus.

 First up is where you’ll study.
-Though you’ll find top-ranked business schools across the globe, there’s a special appeal to studying in Europe.
+Though you’ll find top-ranked business schools across the globe, there’s a special appeal to getting your MBA in Europe.
 Plus, you’ll find amazing career opportunities and recruiters at all of the highly ranked MBA programmes alongside salary increases and international jobs.
+There are quite a few excellent MBA universities in Europe, such as IE and Cass, and you can choose from a one-year, two-year, part-time or other MBA in Europe.

-You just need to find the best MBA programme for you.
+You just need to find the best international MBA programme for you.
+Have a look at the top business schools in Europe.

-While MBA rankings are only the beginning of the process, they can certainly speed school research.
+While MBA rankings are only the beginning of the process, they can certainly speed up school research and help you zero in on the best business schools in Europe and the rest of the world.
 But, they’re far more useful when you understand what goes into each one.
+There are various criteria that ranking agencies consider.
+Let’s take a look at the factors that they consider when ranking every business school.

 The Forbes MBA rankings look only at a single criteria: